nixsolutions/blockchain-poc-kindergarten-contract/README.md

 # KinderContract chaincode(smart contract)

+## Actors

+There are 2 actors:
+ - Hospital organization
+ - Parent organization
+ - Kindergarten organization

+## Purpose

+The main purpose of MedicalContract is to store medical reports of children in the blockchain system.
+There are some rules related to approve and create actions for reports:
+ - only hospital worker can create report
+ - only parent can approve a report
+ - kindergarten can read reports after parent's approve

 ## Where to start

 Every program in Golang starts with a function main().
 You can find main() function in  main.go.